The oldest bands still touring today

 2. Red Hot Chili Peppers - established 1983

 The LA rockers began their career as Tony Flow and the Miraculously Majestic Masters Of Mayhem almost forty years ago, which is incredible considering the ups and downs they've had over the years.
-The Chilis continue their tour dates in support of their Return Of The Dream Canteen album into 2024. with North American shows right up to the end of July.
+The Chilis continue their tour dates in support of their Return Of The Dream Canteen album into 2024. heading to Japan in May, then back to the US across June and July.

 3. Metallica - established 1981

-The hardcore metal pioneers were back in 2023 with a new album 72 Seasons, and an itinerary that sees them back in Europe in June 2024, ending up in Mexico in September.
+The hardcore metal pioneers were back in 2023 with a new album 72 Seasons, and an itinerary that sees them back in Europe in June 2024 (including the very heavy Tons Of Rock festival in Oslo), ending up in Mexico in September.

 Plus there's all that nice publicity from their track Master Of Puppets being used in the last series of Stranger Things.